 It is waterproof and well suited for houses built in big spaces as it offers 500ft of long-distance transmission with a strong signal.
 A powerful microcomputer operating system, high capacity, and superior voice processing technology are some of the other features that the doorbell boasts.
 It is a perfect choice for users that want a good doorbell.

 Another great alternative would be the HomeMate® WiFi Smart Video Doorbell, a doorbell made to cater to the needs of consumers that want a rechargeable set.
 One full charge of the doorbell lasts for a period of three months, and users also get a reminder when the doorbell power is less than the set value.

 The doorbell offers PIR motion detection and ICR Night Vision so that your house never stays unguarded.
 Video alerts are sent in the format of 720p videos that capture every detail when someone approaches your front door.
 It also allows two-way audio and a battery-lock feature for the convenience of the user.

-Yes, almost all the doorbells in our list can be paired with HomeKit to provide perfect security to your house.
-These doorbells double as surveillance cameras and are very useful for alerting suspicious behaviour outside your front door.
-They can be considered as a wise investment.
+A. Yes, almost all the doorbells on our list can be paired with HomeKit to provide perfect security to your house.
+These doorbells double as surveillance cameras and are very useful for alerting suspicious behavior outside your front door.
+They can be considered a wise investment.

-The Logitech Circle View Apple HomeKit-Enabled Wired Doorbell will be the perfect doorbell to pair with your Apple Homekit.
+A. The Logitech Circle View Apple HomeKit-Enabled Wired Doorbell will be the perfect doorbell to pair with your Apple HomeKit.
 Offering up to 10 days of stored footage and immaculate connectivity with control, the device was manufactured keeping Apple in mind.

-Unfortunately, the Nest Hello does not directly work with HomeKit but it can be achieved through other means that require a bit of hassle.
+A. Unfortunately, Nest Hello does not directly work with HomeKit but it can be achieved through other means that require a bit of hassle.